lampi87/EdpModuleLayouts/README.md

 EdpModuleLayouts
 ================
-Version 1.0 Created by Evan Coury
+Version 2.0 Created by Alexander Lampret

 Introduction
 ------------

-EdpModuleLayouts is a very simple ZF2 module (less than 20 lines) that simply allows you to specify alternative layouts to use for each module.
+EdpModuleLayouts is a very simple Laminas module (less than 20 lines) that simply allows you to specify alternative layouts to use for each module.

 Usage